kimminsum/drone_simulation/README.md

 ## II.
 Drone Structure

+  The table shows how the nodes are connected.

 |     | 0   | 1   | 2   | 3   | 4   | 5   |
 | --- | --- | --- | --- | --- | --- | --- |
 | 0   | 0   | 1   | 1   | 1   | 1   | 0   |